-Two major issues face humanity: justice between the generations, and justice within the current generation, according to Ravi Kanbur, Applied Economics and Management.
+Two major issues face humanity: justice between the generations, and justice within the current generation, according to Ravi Kanbur, The Charles H. Dyson School of Applied Economics and Management.
 As a former Chief Economist for Africa at the World Bank, Director of the World Development Report, the Past-President of the Society for the Study of Economic Inequality, and ranked as one the top 0.5 percent academic economists in the world, Kanbur has the expertise to back up that diagnosis.

 The Foundation of a Perspective